spawnfest/espresso-beam/README.md

 Why?
 ----

 Here in Italy we have the concept of *zona Cesarini*, which means *in extremis*.
 Well, it was mid June and we were, still, without ideas for the spawnfest.
 Suddendly, a nice thought came up to Mirko's mind... he remembered of a curious exercise that *Francesco Cesarini* did when he was a student in Uppsala University [2].
-*We can make something similar!*
+*We can make something similar!*, we thought.
 Well, this has been our *zona Cesarini*, for real. :)

 What else?